 Prediabetes is when someone has a blood sugar level above the normal range but not high enough to be diagnosed as having Diabetes.
 If your blood sugar level is above the normal range then your risk of developing full blown Diabetes is increased.
-We encourage you to come along to the above education sessions if we find that you have Prediabetes.
+We encourage you to watch the recording of the education session if we find that you have Prediabetes.

 Other support available

 There are two different types of Diabetes:

 Type 1 Diabetes causes the level of glucose (sugar) in your blood to become too high.
 Daily injections of insulin help to keep blood glucose levels under control.
 Type 1 Diabetes isn’t linked with age or lifestyle.
 You can read more about Type 1 Diabetes here and here.

 Type 2 Diabetes is a common condition that causes the level of sugar (glucose) in the blood to become too high.
 Patients may need to change their diet and take medication to manage the condition.
 Type 2 Diabetes is often link to being overweight or inactive or having a family history of Type 2 Diabetes.
 You can read more about Type 2 Diabetes here and here.

 Local and national information on Diabetes is available on the Health Connections Mendip website here.
 For information and support on preventing Diabetes and living with the condition visit the Diabetes UK website here.

 Information on the Diabetic Eye Screening programme is available here.

 - Childhood Immunisations